 UL is a leader in harmonizing global requirements for EPDs and can save manufacturers time, money and effort by providing a single point of contact and a complete portfolio of services for the entire EPD process.

 UL Product Lens report: Providing chemical disclosure with context and clarity

 The Product Lens™ report, available exclusively from UL, delivers comprehensive hazard-based chemical information disclosure in addition to an exposure risk assessment.
 This means that buyers gain complete context and clarity by understanding whether or not a product is potentially hazardous during typical usage scenarios.
 An alternative to HPDs, the Product Lens report offers additional information that stresses the significance of chemical exposure during usage.
-UL developed the Product Lens Program to fulfill requirements for the Materials & Resources Credit for chemical disclosure in LEED v4, and to allow manufacturers to balance their financial and reputational risks, as well as offer product transparency and build trust with their customers.
+UL developed the Product Lens Program to fulfill requirements for the Materials & Resources Credit for chemical disclosure in LEED v4 (Option 1) and the WELL Building Standard (Feature 97: Material Transparency), and to allow manufacturers to balance their financial and reputational risks, as well as offer product transparency and build trust with their customers.